 Learning to teach Yoga to Help Others

-Aerial attended Prana’s 200hr Yoga Teacher Training Summer Intensive in June 2014.
-She now lives in Pasadena and is in her first year of the Clinical Psychology Ph.D. program at California School of Professional Psychology in Los Angeles.
+After attending Prana’s 200hr Yoga Teacher Training Summer Intensive, I continued my education with a Clinical Psychology Ph.D. program at California School of Professional Psychology in Los Angeles.

 “It has truly been a rewarding experience, especially living in such a diverse community.
 It’s been so positively impactful, providing myself the opportunity to not only improve the lives of others, but learning and growing during the process. “